MaramNaqeeb/Mastering_JavaScript_in_20_Days/Day2.md

 # Values and Data Types
 This chapter gives an overview of data types of values and focuses more on strings by introducing many functions do deal with strings.
 Moreover, it explains the diffrent operators used in JavaScript with some exercises.
+Also, it gives an introduces the variables, expressions, and statements in JavaScript.

 ### What is Value
 Value is a unit of info that have certain characteristics (data).